Bank of America Anticipates $2,000 Gold in 2021

 Indeed, the number of stolen catalytic converters has not only risen exponentially, but the growth rate appears to indicate that 2021 could set a dismal record.
 Last year, car owners in Denver reported a total of 257 catalytic converter thefts, a massive jump from 2019’s 15 reports.
 This January alone, thieves have made away with as many as 108 converters in the area, which puts Denver on track for a near-fivefold increase.

 Opportunity, of course, makes the thief ‑ and these thefts are not difficult to perform.
 As the converters aren’t installed inside the vehicle , thieves only need a hacksaw and five minutes to steal the catalytic converter and sell it for hundreds of dollars on the secondary market.
 It’s possible these crimes are becoming more organized, as well…

 Commander Mike Greenwell, head of the Metropolitan Auto Theft Task Force, said a targeted theft resulted in 14 converts being stolen from the Innovage corporate vehicle fleet within an hour, amounting to roughly $20,000 in damages.
 Greenwell called for more stringent regulation regarding property crimes, warning that crimes of this nature are only expected to intensify in the absence of greater accountability.

 Thieves may even steal catalytic converters to recover the precious metals directly.
 Consider, at the time of writing, rhodium’s value of $21,000 per ounce ($677 per gram).
 A catalytic converter contains, on average, 3-7 grams of platinum, palladium and rhodium.
-If the thief can’t find a buyer for a used catalytic converter, recyclers may be willing to pay cash for the precious metal content.2021, bank of america, bull run, gold price, silver
+If the thief can’t find a buyer for a used catalytic converter, recyclers may be willing to pay cash for the precious metal content.2021, bank of america, bull run, Featured, gold price, silver